-736X Television Program Directing 30 hours lecture, 30 hours laboratory; 3 credits Problems of the television program director in regard to casting, script preparation, personnel organization, production planning, rehearsals and performance, effective utilization of the unique characteristics of television.
+TVRA 7736X Television Program Directing 30 hours lecture, 30 hours laboratory; 3 credits Problems of the television program director in regard to casting, script preparation, personnel organization, production planning, rehearsals and performance, effective utilization of the unique characteristics of television.
 Lecture, demonstration, experimental studio production of various types of programs.
-Prerequisite: Television and Radio 732X for M.F.A. in Television Production candidates; PIMA 701G for advanced certificate candidates in the Performance and Interactive Media Arts program.
-740G The Television Script: Structuring and Writing 45 hours; 3 credits Develop skills in writing documentary, creative, and other scripts for television.
+Prerequisite: Television and Radio 7732X [732X] for M.F.A. in Television Production candidates; PIMA 7010G [701G] for advanced certificate candidates in the Performance and Interactive Media Arts program.
+TVRA 7740G The Television Script: Structuring and Writing 45 hours; 3 credits Develop skills in writing documentary, creative, and other scripts for television.
 Adapting material from other media.
 Various script formats.
 Developing and pitching ideas.
 Writing treatments.
 Creating storyboards.
-Completion of two scripts for different programs Prerequisite: matriculation for the M.F.A. degree.
+Completion of two scripts for different programs Prerequisite: Matriculation for the M.F.A. degree or permission of the deputy chairperson.
+TVRA 7749X Study Abroad India: Documentary Production and Cultural Studies 15 hours lecture, 60 hours lab; 3 credits A 21-day course that combines lectures, sightseeing, and documentary production work.
+Prerequisite: permission of the instructor TVRA 7750 Directing Television Adaption: Analysis and Production 30 Lecture Hours and 30 Lab Hours; 3 credits In-depth analysis of scenes from critically acclaimed adaptations of classic and modern literary and dramatic text.
+Art of adaptation.
+Principles and techniques of adapting for television, focusing on interpretation of texts and constructing its audio-visual realization through all phases of production: research and development, working with actors, set design and lighting, shot composition, editing and mixing sound in multi-camera live environment and post production.
+Students direct their own interpretation of a script of their choice.
+For the final common class project students choose one production position, according to their interests and skills.
+Permission of the Deputy Chair.

-749.2X Study Abroad India: Documentary Production and Cultural Studies 15 hours lecture, 60 hours lab; 3 credits A 21-day course that combines lectures, sightseeing, and documentary production work.
-Prerequisite: permission of the instructor 752X Single Camera Production for Television 30 hours lecture, 30 hours laboratory; 3 credits Problems of the television producer/director in using film or videotape.
+TVRA 7752X Single Camera Production for Television 30 hours lecture, 30 hours laboratory; 3 credits Problems of the television producer/director in using film or videotape.
 Problems of budgeting, casting, and scripting out-of-studio film and videotape productions.
 Basic videotape editing.
-Prerequisite: Television and Radio 732X or 786X.
+Prerequisite: Television and Radio 7732X [732X] or 786X.